Canonical Decompositions of 3-Connected Graphs: Properties of tri-separations

 \begin{dfn}[Reduction] Let $(X_1,X_2)$ be a mixed 3-separation of a 3-connected graph.
 We obtain a tri-separation from $(X_1,X_2)$ by deleting vertices from $X_1$ or~$X_2$, as follows.
 For every vertex $v\in X_1\cap X_2$ that has fewer than two neighbours in some side~$X_i$, the index $i=:i(v)$ is unique, $v$~has a unique neighbour $x(v)$ in~$X_i$ that lies in~$X_i\sm X_{3-i}$, and $v$ has two neighbours in $X_{3-i}\sm X_i$ by~\autoref{forUniqueReduction}.
 For both $j\in\{1,2\}$ we obtain $X_j'$ from $X_j$ by deleting all vertices $v$ with $i(v)=j$.
 Then $(X_1',X_2')$ is a tri-separation of~$G$.
 Every vertex $v\in X_1\cap X_2$ that was removed from some side is not in the separator of $(X_1',X_2')$, but instead the edge $\{v,x(v)\}$ is in $S(X_1',X_2')$.
 In this context, we say that $v$ was \emph{reduced} to the edge $\{v,x(v)\}$.
 We call $(X_1',X_2')$ the \emph{reduction} of~$(X_1,X_2)$.
 Note that the reduction $(X_1',X_2')$ is nontrivial if $(X_1,X_2)$ is nontrivial. \end{dfn}

 Let $(A,B)$ be a mixed 3-separation of a graph~$G$.
-A~\emph{strengthening} of $(A,B)$ is a mixed 3-separation $(A',B')$ that it is obtained from $(A,B)$ by deleting all vertices of $A\cap B$ that have degree three in $G$ and have a neighbour in $A\cap B$ from one of the sides, then taking a reduction. \begin{obs} If $(A',B')$ is a strengthening of $(A,B)$, then $A\sm B\se A'\se A$ and $B\sm A\se B'\se B$.
-All strengthenings are strong tri-separations. \end{obs}
+A~\emph{strengthening} of $(A,B)$ is a mixed 3-separation $(A',B')$ that is obtained from $(A,B)$ by deleting at once all vertices of $A\cap B$ from one of the sides that have degree three in $G$ and have a neighbour in $A\cap B$, then taking a reduction.
+Note that every vertex deleted from $A\cap B$ is replaced by a unique edge in the separator, so the order of the separator stays the same.